About Henk | Projects

 COLLABORATIONS / TEACHING

-Currently Henk teaches jazz voice and ensemble lessons at ArtEZ Conservatory (Zwolle and Arnhem) and is regularly seen as a guest teacher at HKU – Utrecht Conservatory.
+Currently Henk teaches jazz voice at ArtEZ Conservatory in Zwolle and the Conservatory of Amsterdam.
+He taught jazz voice at ArtEZ Arnhem and Fontys AMPA Tilburg and is regularly seen as a guest teacher at HKU – Utrecht Conservatory.

 HENK KRAAIJEVELD QUINTET